wormhole-foundation/wormhole/whitepapers/0011_accountant.md

 Due to the nature of the accountants, a guardian that chooses to enable them in enforcing-mode will refuse to sign a transfer until it sees that the transfer is committed by the appropriate accountant.
 If a super-minority of guardians choose to not enable an accountant at all (i.e. stop sending their observations to the contract) then we will end up with a stalemate: the guardians with the feature disabled will be unable to reach quorum because they don't have enough signatures while the guardians in enforcing-mode will never observe the transfer being committed by the accountant (and so will never sign the observation).
 This is very different from [the governor feature](0007_governor.md), where only a super-minority of guardians have to enable it to be effective.

+Note: this applies only to the enforcing mode.
+If the Guardians enable logging mode on the accountant(s) instead, this issue will not occur.

 ### Configuration Complexity

 The dual accountant system introduces configuration complexity: